Home Automation System - SARCNET

 Interfaces

-To connect various appliances to our new IoT network we had to design and build several interface modules, including:
+To connect various appliances to our home automation system via our new IoT network we had to design and build several interface modules and use them in various ways:

 Dual-Zone WiFi Module